This post may contain affiliate links. For more information, please see my full disclosure policy.

-Well, those small motor muscles allow your child to hold their pencil correctly when it comes time to write, they’ll make things like tying their shoes, buttoning buttons on their clothes, and using a knife and fork to eat, possible.
+Well, those small motor muscles not only allow a child to hold their pencil correctly when it comes time to write, but they’ll also make things like tying their shoes, buttoning the buttons on their clothes, and using a knife and fork to eat, possible.

 Unfortunately though, for some children, fine motor skills are not easily mastered.